fluca1978/fluca1978.github.io/about.md

 <a name="blog"></a>

 In the blog you will find random thoughts pretty much on computer science related topics.
-I do write sometime personal things, but tend not to do it very often.
+I do write sometime personal things, but not very often.

 ## Me by Social Networks
 <a name="social"></a>